andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 For ICSE with its 600+ submissions, this can be pretty tedious; fortunately, authors already have tagged their papers with multiple areas, and you as a reviewer already have indicated your expertise on these.
 So, all fields are pre-filled with values; the higher, the better the match between the author-supplied areas and your expertise.
 This allows you to quickly filter.

 With PLDI 2021, you were asked to supply a number of your own papers first.
 Then, the [Toronto paper matching system](https://www.cs.toronto.edu/~zemel/documents/tpms.pdf) then determines, for each submission, how semantically close it is to your work and gives a high score for good matches.
 So I got a number of papers pre-assigned that were all on testing and debugging.
-However, you can still control which papers to bid on, which allowed me to avoid some papers on debugging quantum programs - I may be an expert in debugging, but not so much in quantum programs.
+However, you can still control which papers to bid on, which allowed me to downvote some papers on debugging quantum programs - I may be an expert in debugging, but not so much in quantum programs.

 With CCS, you would simply go through the submissions and enter preferences; but then, this was not very hard, as authors select individual _tracks_ in the first place, and I would only see papers in the software security track.
 I mostly bid on papers on fuzzing and on program analysis.